osmondchiu/osmondchiu.github.io/_posts/2015-12-21-why-a-book-from-the-1980s-should-be-read-by-everyone-in-the-alp-left.md

 ---
 layout: post
-title: "Why a book from the 1980s should be read by everyone in the ALP Left "
+title: "Everyone in the ALP Left should read this book"
 date: 2015-12-21
 excerpt: "Osmond Chiu argues that the fall of the British Labor Left offers lessons."
 tags: [australian politics, australian labor party, uk labour, labor left, socialism,]